tenzin-io/platform-setup/01-hypervisor-setup/vhost-1/README.md

 # vhost-1

-An Ansible playbook to setup my machine, `vhost-1`
+An Ansible playbook workspace to setup hypervisor `vhost-1`.

 ## Helper
 - Find the device ids of the GPU